COURSES

 Term Dates

-The academic year runs from the last week of August until mid-July.
+The academic year runs from the last week of August until mid-July

 There are no classes in Ramadhan.

-Holidays are winter, Easter, and summer.
+Holidays are winter, spring, and summer

 Click here to view the year planner.